 You can let guests use Chromecast without giving them access to your Wi-Fi.
 Just turn your Chromecast to Guest Mode in the device settings, and anyone with the Cast-enabled app can cast once the option shows up on their device (if they're within 25 feet of the Chromecast).

 You may never need to use this tip, but it's handy to know nonetheless: in case your Chromecast develops an issue where it doesn't work or function properly, you can revert the device to factory settings.

-Just access the Settings menu in the Chromecast app on your PC, Mac, or mobile device, and then select Restore Factory Settings.
-Simples.
+Just access the Settings menu in the Chromecast app on your PC, Mac, or mobile device, and then open the drop down menu on the top right and select Factory Reset.
+Simple.
 You can also restore the factory settings by holding down the Chromecast's button for 25 seconds.